-Conservative Group Resident's Group Upminster & Cranham North Havering Labour Group (1) (3) (1) Residents' Group (1) Residents' Group (1) John Crowder (Chair) Osman Dervish Jason Frost Stephanie Nunn Ron Ower Martin Goode (Vice chair Keith Darvill
+Conservative G (3) roup Resident's (1) Group Upminster 8 Residents' Gr Hav nts' Grou Labour Group (1) John Crowder (Cha ir) Stephanie N unn Ron Ower Martin Goode (Vice Keith Darvill Osman Dervish chair Jason Frost

 The staff trade union may appoint two representatives, entitled to attend and speak at meetings of the Pension Committee.
 They possess no voting powers.
 These representatives are however entitled to remain within the Committee, should the public be excluded on the grounds that exempt information is to be considered.